DEQrmichie/heatsource-9/README.md

    cd path\to\model_directory
    hs setup -mi
    ```
-4. Add your input data to the template files.
+4. Add the input data to the template files.

 5. Run the model by executing one of the following model python scripts/executables:
    * hs9_run_hydraulics